Home > Everything You Need to Know About Applying for a French Visa

 Who else doesn’t need a visa to visit France?

-In addition to the US, other countries with visa-waiver agreements, such as Canada, Australia, and the UK can enjoy trips to France, but the same rule applies.
+In addition to the US, other countries with visa-waiver agreements, such as Canada, Australia, and the UK, can enjoy trips to France, but the same rule applies.
 They can only stay in France without a visa for up to 90 days within a 180 day period.

-How do I apply for a visa for France?
+How to apply for your visa

-The visa application process for France depends on the length and purpose of your visit but begins online through an official site called France-visas.
 Once you’ve identified the specific visa you need (in most cases, it's a Type C Schengen visa), you can gather the required documents and submit your application to a French embassy, mainly through the help of a visa processor (such as TLScontact).

-Not entirely, but the process does begin online.
+Though the process does begin online.
 You’ll need to start the process through the online site France-visas.
 For some visas, you may be able to submit some of your documents through this platform as well.
-With that being said, every applicant will still need to schedule and attend an in-person appointment.

 In the coming years, travelers will be able to apply for a France visa online through a robust new European platform called EU VAP.
 Even so, part of the process will still require an in-person appointment.